 The Group applies the units of production method of depreciation and amortisation of its mine assets based on ore tonnes mined.
 These calculations require the use of estimates and assumptions.
 Significant judgement is required in assessing the available ore reserves, mineral resources and the production capacity of the operations to be depreciated under this method.
 Factors that are considered in determining ore reserves, mineral resources and production capacity include the Group's history of converting mineral resources to ore reserves and the relevant timeframes, the complexity of metallurgy, markets and future developments.
 The Group uses economically recoverable mineral resources (comprising proven and probable ore reserves) to depreciate assets on a units of production basis.
-However, where a mineral property has been acquired and an amount has been attributed to the fair value of mineral resources not yet designated as ore reserves, the additional mineral resources may be taken into account.
-When these factors change or become known in the future, such differences will impact pre-tax profit and carrving values of assets.
+However, where a mineral property has been acquired and an amount has been attributed to the fair value of mineral resources not yet designated as ore reserves, the additional mineral resources will impact pre-tax profit and carrying values of assets.